-The Augustinians, at the invitation of Richard Cushing, then Archbishop of Boston, established the college as a direct response to the needs and aspirations of local G.I.’s returning home from World War II.
+The Augustinians, at the invitation of Richard Cushing, then archbishop of Boston, established the college as a direct response to the needs and aspirations of local soldiers returning home from World War II.

 Merrimack College is a tribute to the man who, more than anyone else, made it all possible: the Rev. Vincent A. McQuade.
 A native of Lawrence, Massachusetts, Rev. McQuade led the college to eventually become a showcase of the Merrimack Valley, approximately 25 miles north of Boston.

 Since that time, Merrimack College has graduated nearly 22,000 students.
 Today’s 220-acre campus comprises nearly 40 buildings, including:

 - The Gregor Johann Mendel, O.S.A., Science, Engineering and Technology Center

 - The Rogers Center for the Arts